-OneMusic distributes the fees it collects to APRA AMCOS and PPCA, the bodies behind the licensing initiative.
-Both entities are the same in that, after the deduction of administration and operational costs, all fees collected are distributed to members, licensors or affiliates according to a range of direct data for film screenings, sample data and other data sources for other uses of music.
+OneMusic distributes the licence fees it collects to APRA AMCOS and PPCA - the bodies behind the licensing initiative.
+After the deduction of administration and operational costs, all licence fees collected by OneMusic are distributed by APRA and AMCOS to their members and international affiliates, and by PPCA to its licensors.

-Under OneMusic, APRA AMCOS and PPCA maintain their own distribution practices and policies, and are available online.
+Both APRA AMCOS and PPCA maintain their own distribution practices and policies, which are available online:

 The following represent the main sources of music data the two organisations use to make their distributions (payments) to music creators.